Hiding a Perilous Truth in James Tate Hill’s “Blind Man’s Bluff”

-Blind Man’s Bluff: A Memoir, by James Tate Hill
+Revisiting Blind Man’s Bluff: a Memoir, by James Tate Hill

 “I wasn’t a big fan of the label legally blind,” James Tate Hill writes in his terrific new memoir, “but that’s what I was.
 The word disability, no less accurate, seemed even worse.”
-Hill’s admission comes early in Blind Man’s Bluff, and has the book’s trademark wry, candid, and slightly deprecating stance.
-Those qualities, along with the wisdom Hill brings to his story, and the tension inherent in a memoir-of-seeing, make Blind Man’s Bluff a page-turner filled with heart.
+Hill’s admission comes early in Blind Man’s Bluff, and in the book’s trademark wry, candid, and slightly deprecating stance.
+Hill tells his story with both wisdom and a storyteller’s knack for suspense, both of which make Blind Man’s Bluff a page-turner filled with heart.
 It’s also a coming-of-age story, a bildungsroman of creative writing and academia, a love letter to books and pop culture, and a history of and testament to the power of audiobooks.

-The perceptions of self and his sharp sense of humor (Hill has an expert sense of comedic timing and tone), are a counterbalance to the struggle.
+The struggle is set against Hill’s perceptions of self and sharp sense of humor (he has an expert sense of comedic timing and tone).
 Central to the book is Hill’s desire to pass as sighted—at college, in class, at parties, on first dates, and grocery shopping.
 “If I look up or to the side, I can see something, and this usually fends off further questions.”
 But hiding the truth proves exhausting and dangerous.
-Unwilling to use a cane, he has more than a few scary near-misses crossing streets—daylight is far risker than darkness when headlights are easier to see.
+Unwilling to use a cane, he has more than a few scary near-misses crossing streets—daylight is far riskier than darkness: in the dark headlights are easier to see.

 In graduate school, he meets Meredith, a poet.
 She reads labels for him at the grocery store and fills in the gaps he can’t see.
 But “within weeks of our shopping together, the supermarket had become the same crucible in which my last relationship crumbled.”
-When Meredith begins to experience her own health issues, the marriage is strained by the needs of both.
+They later marry, and when Meredith begins to experience her own health issues, the marriage is strained by the needs of both.
 With his marriage falling apart, and two unpublished novels, the world grows smaller.
-Hill isolates with audiobooks, music, television—a shadow existence lived in an emotional half-light.
+Hill isolates with audiobooks, music, and television—a shadow existence lived in an emotional half-light.

-In his New York Times review of Blind Man’s Bluff, Dwight Garner wrote, “As a genre, disease and illness memoirs are permanently interesting if honest and sharply observed,” and near the end of the book, Hill recounts in sharply observed fashion how he instructed his creative writing students in the process of revision: “Let’s break down the word, you say, drawing a slash between Re and Vision.
+In his New York Times review of Blind Man’s Bluff, Dwight Garner wrote, “As a genre, disease and illness memoirs are permanently interesting if honest and sharply observed.”
+Near the end of the book, Hill recounts his method of revision for his creative writing students: “Let’s break down the word, you say, drawing a slash between Re and Vision.
 You’re trying to see what you’ve written a second time, see it with fresh eyes, as you haven’t seen it before.”
 It’s a beautiful metaphor for the reckoning he’s undergone, in both art and in life.

 — Lauren Alwan